When showing images, thumbnails are automatically created from the original image source (when crop pictures is set to 'Yes').

-- the image path is external (starting with http/https) and is a link to a generated image (the image path does not contain an extension),
+- the image path is remote (starting with http/https) and is a link to a generated image (the image path does not contain an extension),

-- the image path is external (starting with http/https) and the PHP setting
+- the image path is remote (starting with http/https) and the PHP setting

 allow url fopenis off,

 - the image extension is neither jpg, jpeg, png or gif.

 Thumbnail creation may fail for other reasons.
 In order to understand why it has failed and/or why your are getting original images instead of thumbnails, turn on 'show errors' from the 'advanced' tab.

 Creating thumbnails with larger dimensions than the original images will generate images of poor quality.

 |Default image||The image to use when no image has been found

 Warning new behavior If the article image thumbnail creation fails, the default image is used instead.
 In order to see why thumbnails fail to be generated, remove the default image and set